-- Open Door Policy: Call or email LTF staff with any questions about grants, the application process, and completing an application. - For information about LTF's grant guidelines and priorities, LTF grants in general, and applying for a CY 2025 grant, contact: - David Holtermann, Deputy Executive Director for Grants & Legal Affairs (312-938-3076 or david@ltf.org) - For access to the online grants portal and questions about completing the CY 2025 grant application, contact: - David Holtermann (312-938-3076 or david@ltf.org) - Nebula Li, Program Officer for Legal Services (312-938-2106 or nebula@ltf.org) - For technical support completing the application and data collection forms, contact: - Nebula Li (312-938-2106 or nebula@ltf.org) - David Holtermann (312-9383076 or david@ltf.orq) - General Grant Application Information Sessions: LTF will host two Zoom webinars for a general orientation to the grant application and process.
-These sessions will cover changes for 2025.
-Current grantees and new applicants are welcome to participate, but participation is optional. - Sessions are scheduled for July 25 and August 14.
-The two sessions will present the same information, so you need only attend one. - Register in advance by emailing Nebula Li (nebula@ltf.org).
+- Open Door Policy: Call or email LTF staff with any questions about grants, the application process, and completing an application. - For information about LTF's grant guidelines and priorities, LTF grants in general, and applying for a CY 2026 grant, contact: - David Holtermann, Deputy Executive Director for Grants & Legal Affairs (312-938-3076 or david@ltf.org) - For technical support completing the application and data collection pages, contact: - Nebula Li (312-938-2106 or nebula@ltf.org) - David Holtermann (312-938-3076 or david@ltf.org) - General Grant Application Information Sessions: LTF will host two Zoom webinars for a general orientation to the grant application and process.
+These sessions will cover changes for 2026.
+Current grantees and new applicants are welcome to participate, but participation is optional. - Sessions are scheduled for July 24 and August 4.
+The two sessions will cover the same information. - Register in advance by emailing Nebula Li (nebula@ltf.org).
 You will receive an email with instructions for joining the session shortly in advance of the session. - New Applicant Information Sessions: LTF will host two additional Zoom webinars specifically for prospective applicants that are not current LTF grantees.
-This session will explain LTF's grant guidelines, eligibility criteria, and factors in grant awards.
-Participation in these sessions is optional. - Sessions are scheduled for July 17 and July 30.
-The two sessions will present the same information, so you need only attend one. - Register in advance by emailing Nebula Li (nebula@ltf.org).
+This session will explain LTF's grant guidelines, eligibility criteria, and application.
+Participation in these sessions is optional. - Sessions are scheduled for July 17 and July 29.
+The two sessions will cover the same information. - Register in advance by emailing Nebula Li (nebula@ltf.org).
 You will receive an email with instructions for joining the session shortly in advance of the session. - Online Applicant Support: A user guide for the GOapply application portal, instructions for completing the data portions of the grant application, and other resources and information for applicants are available on LTF's Applicant Support web page.